junxit/us-congress-code/title-10/chapter-24/sec-499a.md

 ### Amendments

+2025—Subsec. (e).
+Pub.
+L. 119–60 substituted “section 6101” for “section 4002 of the Atomic Energy Defense Act (50 U.S.C.
+2501)”.
 2018—Subsec. (d).
 Pub.
 L. 115–232 substituted “after December 11, 2017,” for “on or after the date of the enactment of this section” in introductory provisions.